 - 11.3.1 Licenced vehicles undertake considerably more miles than an average domestic vehicle.
-This means that licenced vehicles will age and deteriorate more rapidly than domestic vehicles and will need replacing on a more regular basis.
-Older vehicles also experience structural fatigue over time which impacts on vehicle safety. - 11.3.2 The Council will have an age policy in respect to its licenced vehicles and these limits will be set by the regulatory committee.
+This means that licenced vehicles may age and deteriorate more rapidly than domestic vehicles and will need replacing on a more regular basis.
+Older vehicles also experience structural fatigue over time which could impact on vehicle safety. - 11.3.2 The Council will have an age policy in respect to its licenced vehicles and these limits will be set by the Executive in consultation with the regulatory committee.
 The Council recognises that it may be required to consider urgent requests to depart from its age policy due to exceptional economic, industrial, public health or social circumstances.
-These requests can be considered by the regulatory committee or council officers.
+These requests will be considered by council officers.